uk-ai/ukai2023/_sessions/coffee-break-2.md

 title: "Coffee Break and Posters Session 3"
 start_time: 2023-05-25 10:45
 end_time: 2023-05-25 11:30
-excerpt: A chance to drink coffee and see the posters being presented by the UK AI fellow's projects and the Natural History Museum held in the Flett Theatre Foyer.
+location: Flett Theatre Foyer
 ---

-**Location**: Flett Theatre Foyer - Natural History Museum - London, UK.

-**Start time**: 2023-05-25 10:45

-**Finish time**: 2023-05-25 11:30
+A chance to drink coffee and see the posters being presented by the UK AI fellow's projects and the Natural History Museum held in the Flett Theatre Foyer.

 **Posters format**: Up to A1 (59cm * 84cm), with portrait orientation.